Search Trends: Using Search Trend Data For SEM

 Creating content around Twitter trends can be good because when you then tweet about your blog post with its corresponding hashtag, you know you are getting an audience.
 Twitter trends are often short-lived though, so don’t spend all day trying to perfect that blog post or you’ll miss out completely.
 With Twitter trend topics, your content will have only a brief shelf life, but if the topic is popular enough, you could get some heavy traffic.

 There are a number of additional ways you can discover popular search trends, such as researching YouTube search trends, or considering mobile search trends.

 At WordStream we’ve collected our own data about search marketing trends in connection with pay-per-click advertising.
 We scoured through search engine marketing trends to discover the most expensive keywords when dealing with AdWords advertising, and compiled our data in a bright and fun-to-read Top 20 Most Expensive Keywords Infographic.

 We continued our research by delving deeper and learning more about search industry trends and which industries were spending the most on keywords.
 This data was then formatted into our next infographic, What Industries Contributed to Google’s 2011 Revenues, documenting the latest search trends costing advertisers the most in terms of advertising dollars.

 WordStream's pay-per-click management software can help you make highly relevant, expert PPC ads quickly and easily.
-Get PPC help and learn all about beating AdWords with PPC Advisor, which incorporates knowledge of AdWords quality score, PPC bid management, and traffic-driving keywords hand picked for your business.
-Learn how PPC Advisor can boost your business today - try it free!
+Get PPC help and learn all about beating AdWords with WordStream Advisor, which incorporates knowledge of AdWords quality score, PPC bid management, and traffic-driving keywords hand picked for your business.
+Learn how WordStream Advisor can boost your business today - try it free!